kensiprell/ktorio.github.io/advanced/pipeline/route.md

     }
 ```

-## Hooking before and after routing
+## Hooking Before and After Routing

 You can globally intercept the routing calls by using the events `Routing.RoutingCallStarted` and `Routing.RoutingCallFinished`: